No audible release: English

 In most dialects of English, the first stop of a cluster has no audible release, as in apt [ˈæp̚t], doctor [ˈdɒk̚tə], or logged on [ˌlɒɡ̚dˈɒn].
 Although such sounds are frequently described as "unreleased", the reality is that since the two consonants overlap, the release of the former takes place during the hold of the latter, masking the former's release and making it inaudible.
 That can lead to cross-articulations that seem very much like deletions or complete assimilation.

 For example, hundred pounds may sound like [ˈhʌndɹɨb ˈpʰaundz] but X-ray and electropalatographic studies demonstrate that since inaudible and possibly-weakened contacts may still be made, the second /d/ in hundred pounds does not entirely assimilate a labial place of articulation but co-occurs with it.

-In American English, a stop in syllable-final position is typically realized as an unreleased stop; that is especially the case for /t/, but in that position, it is also analyzed as experiencing glottal reinforcement.
+In American English, a word-final stop is typically unreleased; that is especially the case for /t/, but in that position, it is also analyzed as experiencing glottal reinforcement.

 Such sounds may occur between vowels, as in some pronunciations of out a lot.
 The overlap there appears to be with a glottal stop, [t̚ʔ]: the /t/ is pronounced, and since it is between vowels, it must be released.
 However, its release is masked by the glottal stop.
-(See: T-glottalization, in some dialects).
+The term for this is t-glottalization.

 The term "unreleased" is also used for a stop before a homorganic nasal, as in catnip.
 In such cases, however, the stop is released as a nasal in a nasal release and so it would be more precisely transcribed [ˈkætⁿnɪp].